StanleyLiu17/automatic-background-extraction/README.md

 Install pre-trained weights for SegNet based on the iSAID dataset and move them into the checkpoints folder: https://drive.google.com/drive/folders/168E5Sju0VEGEXIJkFlxHhWcIieEpeZFL?usp=sharing

+The iSAID dataset can be found here: https://captain-whu.github.io/iSAID/

 Install pre-trained weights for EdgeConnect based on the places2 dataset and move them into the checkpoints folder: https://drive.google.com/drive/folders/1KyXz4W4SAvfsGh3NJ7XgdOv5t46o-8aa
 (NOTE: This link will be replaced with custom trained weights when training is complete)

+We use the iSAID dataset and qd-imd irregular mask dataset.
+The latter can be found here: https://github.com/karfly/qd-imd

 ## Inference
 ```python test.py --input [PATH_TO_INPUT_DIR] --output [PATH_TO_OUTPUT_DIR]```